matchms/matchms/CONTRIBUTING.md

 6. Fill version, title and description field
 7. Press the Publish Release button

-A GitHub action will run which will publish the new version to anaconda.
+A GitHub action will run which will publish the new version to [anaconda](https://anaconda.org/nlesc/matchms).
-Also a Zenodo entry will be made for the release with it's own DOI.
+Also a Zenodo entry will be made for the release with its own DOI.